Spin-valley coupling in single-electron bilayer graphene quantum dots

-The disorder-induced mixing of $K$ and $K'$ is found to be at least smaller than $\Delta_\mathrm{KK'}<20$~$\mu$eV.
+In this letter, we report on measurements of the excited state spectrum of single-electron double quantum dots (DQDs) in BLG providing information on $\Delta_\mathrm{SO}$ as well as on $\Delta_\mathrm{KK'}$.
+By tuning a DQD to a regime of low interdot tunnel coupling, we are able to resolve the interdot transitions with remarkably high energy resolution allowing to reconstruct the underlying single particle spectrum of both quantum dots.
+We find that the spin and valley degeneracy of the single particle spectrum is lifted by a Kane-Mele type SO gap~\cite{Kane2005Nov} of $\Delta_\mathrm{SO} \approx 60$~$\mu$eV, which separates the two Kramer's pairs -- $(K'\!\!\uparrow, K\!\!\downarrow)$ and $(K'\!\!\downarrow, K\!\!\uparrow)$ -- similar (but smaller in magnitude) to what has been observed in carbon nanotube QDs~\cite{Kuemmeth2008Mar,Jespersen2011Apr}.
+The disorder-induced mixing of $K$ and $K'$ states is found to be at least smaller than $\Delta_\mathrm{KK'}<20$~$\mu$eV, where the upper bound is resulting from the energy resolution of our measurements.
 Fig.~\ref{f1}b depicts the first four BLG QD states composing the first electronic orbital ("shell") as a function of the magnetic fields applied in-plane ($B_\parallel$) and out-of-plane ($B_\perp$) to the BLG sheet.
 At zero magnetic field, the four states are split into two Kramer's pairs, separated by $\Delta_\mathrm{SO}$.
 Applying an out-of-plane magnetic field linearly shifts the energy of the states according to the spin and valley Zeeman effects $E(B_\perp) = \frac{1}{2} (\pm g_s \pm g_v) \mu_B B_{\perp}$, where $\mu_B$ is the Bohr magneton and $g_v$ is the valley $g$-factor, which quantifies the strength of the valley magnetic moment.